foomprep/robby.nvim/README.md

 export ROBBY_MODEL=claude-3-5-sonnet-20240620
 ```
 The plugin will only work with text models (or multimodal models that use text).
 Any models compatible with
 Anthropic's messages or OpenAI's chat completions endpoints.
-The plugin assumes you have the environemnt variables set
+Currently working on integrating with ollama/llama.cpp backend so you
-for the platform tokens, so either one of these:
+can use open source models.
+The plugin assumes you have the environemnt variables set for the platform tokens, so either one of these:
 ```
 export OPENAI_API_KEY=<your key>
 export ANTHROPIC_API_KEY=<your anthropic_key